About Kent State University at Stark

 - Kent State Stark stimulates economies.
 The largest and most important impact of the Stark Campus is the $114.6 million that stemmed from the productivity effects of alumni who live and work in Stark County.

 - Kent State Stark is a leading business enterprise.
-In Fiscal Year 2007-08, the Stark County economy received approximately $14.9 million in impacts due to Stark Campus operations.
+Stark County economy received approximately $14.9 million in impacts due to Stark Campus operations.

 - Kent State Stark helps communities reduce social costs.
 As a result of educational attainment by students at Kent State at Stark, the state of Ohio benefits from improved health and reduced welfare, unemployment and crime, saving the public an average of $3.5 million per year.